amanoxsolutions/mlops-realtime-data-ingestion/doc/DEPLOY.md

 cdk deploy --context branchToDeploy=feature/myFeatureBranch
 ```

 This will deploy a self-mutating CI/CD pipeline.
-When you push code into you repository, the pipeline will be
+When you push code into your repository, the pipeline will be
 automatically triggered.
 It will
 1. update itself if new stages have been added in the CI/CD pipeline.